omniscientjs/omniscient/README.md

 Omniscient [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url] [![Gitter][gitter-image]][gitter-url]
 =========

-> A library providing an abstraction for React components that allows for fast top-down rendering embracing immutable data.
-Using cursors into immutable data structures, components can easily swap their own piece of data inside the larger immutable data structure.
-As data is immutable, re-rendering can be fast.
+> Do fast top-down rendering embracing immutable data and functional programming.
+With cursors into immutable data structures, components can easily swap their own piece of data inside the larger immutable data structure and only to render components that have changed their data layer.

 > Omniscient pairs the simplicity of [Quiescent](https://github.com/levand/quiescent) with the cursors of [Om](https://github.com/swannodette/om), for js, using [Immutable.js](https://github.com/facebook/immutable-js).

-### Overview
+### Rationale

+ - Functional programming for UIs
-- top-down rendering of components (one way data flow)
+ - top-down rendering of components (unidirectional data flow)
  - favors immutable data (with Immutable.js)
  - encourages small, composable components, and shared functionality through mixins
-- components only deal with their own piece of data
+ - Seperation of concern.
+Components only deal with their own piece of data
-- components can change their data, via cursors (without knowing where their data resides in the outer immutable data structure)
+ - components can only change their own data, via cursors (without knowing where their data resides in the outer immutable data structure)
  - easily listen for changes across your data structure and trigger re-render
  - immutable data can give even faster re-renders than with pure React, as React can be prevented from even considering to re-render component trees with unchanged data
-- efficient, centrally defined `shouldComponentUpdate`
+ - efficient, centrally defined shouldComponentUpdate

-A more detailed description of Omniscient's rationale can be found in the [documentation](http://omniscientjs.github.io/documentation).
-An introductory article can be found in the [wiki](https://github.com/omniscientjs/omniscient/wiki/Simpler-UI-Reasoning-with-Unidirectional-Dataflow-and-Immutable-Data).

-**Note:** Omniscient pre `v2.0.0` is for React pre `v0.12.0`.
-React `v0.12.0` had [breaking changes](https://github.com/facebook/react/blob/master/CHANGELOG.md#breaking-changes), and the API of Omniscient had to change accordingly.
-See the [v1.3.1 tag](https://github.com/omniscientjs/omniscient/tree/v1.3.1) for Omniscient with React `v0.11.0` support.
+Omniscient is all about making composable UIs in a functional manner.
+Having pure, referentially transparent components that gives a simpler static mental model, much like the static HTML - but bringing the views in a more powerful context in a programming language.
+Views will still be declarative and expressive, but without having to work with clunky and weird DSLs/template engines.

+See more about Omniscient on it's [website](http://omniscientjs.github.io/), where you can also play around with it on the [playground](http://omniscientjs.github.io/playground/).
+If you find all of these concepts foraign, you can read this introductory article explaining many of the constructs: [Simpler UI Reasoning with Unidirectional Dataflow and Immutable Data](http://omniscientjs.github.io/guides/01-simpler-ui-reasoning-with-unidirectional/)

 ### Cursors

 With cursors, components can have the outer immutable structure swapped when a component's data is changed.
 A re-render can be triggered, but only component trees referencing data affected by the change will actually be re-rendered.
 This means that if you don't pass any data (cursor or non-cursor property) to a component, this component won't be re-rendered.
 This could affect shallow parent components.
-Such a component could have a [`shouldComponentUpdate` that always return true](https://github.com/omniscientjs/omniscient#overriding-iscursor-and-isequalcursor).
+Such a component could have a [`shouldComponentUpdate` that always return true](http://omniscientjs.github.io/api/01-omniscient-api-reference/#shouldcomponentupdatewithdefaultsoptions).
 This will make the component always re-render.

+The example below is using non-JSX.
 If you pass in a single cursor, this is added to the `props.cursor` property, where `props` is what you get passed to your component.

 ```js